 Session 2: Book this one at a minimum for the night of May 1st

-The workshop will be ending that evening after the prison shoot.
+The workshop will be ending in early afternoon, after the prison shoot.
 We suggest that you may want to stay a night or so longer just to check out the other things Philly has to offer.....the zoo, the art museum, the Reading Terminal Market, the liberty bell, etc.....

 Air Travel: If you choose to travel by air, Harrisburg International is the closest, but Philadelphia is the largest.
 And we will end up in Philly at the conclusion of the workshop, so that would probably be your best bet.